5 from 34 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-• 1/2 cup ketchup – Some brands of ketchup may be sweeter than others; therefore, I would adjust the amount of sugar accordingly.
+• ketchup – Some brands of ketchup are sweeter than others; adjust the amount of sugar accordingly.

-• 2 tbsp oyster sauce – my favorite oyster sauce is by Lee Kum Kee.
+• oyster sauce – my favorite oyster sauce is by Lee Kum Kee – get the one with the lady on the label (not the panda!)

 PRO TIPS

-• Let the flavors meld: It’s important to let the sauce chill in the refrigerator for at least 30 minutes before serving.
+Let the flavors meld – It’s important to let the tonkatsu sauce chill in the refrigerator for at least 30 minutes before serving.
 This will allow the flavors to meld together and create a more cohesive sauce.

-Once mixed, store your homemade Tonkatsu (Katsu) sauce in an airtight container in the refrigerator.
-(This must be refrigerated!)
-In an airtight container, it can be stored in your refrigerator for up to 1 month.
-NOTE: Make sure to avoid dipping directly into your Tonkatsu (Katsu) Sauce container; you want to avoid any cross-contamination or crumbs in your sauce!
+Storage – Once mixed, store your homemade Tonkatsu (Katsu) sauce in an airtight container in the refrigerator for up to 1 month.
+Avoid dipping directly into the sauce container; you want to avoid any cross-contamination or crumbs in your tonkatsu sauce!

 If you tried this Homemade Tonkatsu (Katsu) Sauce or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!